← Back to Blog

 The Long Game

 Engineering leaders who integrate energy efficiency into architecture decisions unlock both immediate savings and long-term sustainability wins.
-Customers might not ask for it directly, but when you "Salt Bae" sustainability on top of cost savings, it always extracts a smile.
+Customers might not ask for it directly, but it compounds — and it changes the kind of engineering culture you build around it.

 Key Takeaways